Gartner names SwiftStack a visionary for distributed file systems and object storage

 Legacy applications can access and consume storage via file services, and cloud-native applications via object.

-Users gain the freedom of workload placement between private data centres and public clouds like Amazon or Google, and from cloud to cloud, according to administrative policies.
+Users gain the freedom of workload placement between private data centers and public clouds like Amazon or Google, and from cloud to cloud, according to administrative policies.

 Whether on-premises or in public cloud, data remains under the management control of internal IT, residing wherever it is needed by users and applications.